sevdasln/Alora-WhatsApp/README.md

 and use it in a way that they customize.
 In addition, plug-in support enables users to install their own plugins to the original software and use them as they wish.
 Using the bot out of purpose will explicitly ban you.
-Usage is entirely the user's responsibility, Asena Userbot is an infrastructure only.
-Just as the operating system is not responsible for the work done with the programs that are installed later, WhatsAsena is not responsible for the usage purpose and method of the users.
+Usage is entirely the user's responsibility, Alora Userbot is an infrastructure only.
+Just as the operating system is not responsible for the work done with the programs that are installed later, Alora is not responsible for the usage purpose and method of the users.
-Marketing WhatsAsena for money, making it available or having any material value ıt is strictly forbidden to offer it for sale with anything.
+Marketing Alora for money, making it available or having any material value ıt is strictly forbidden to offer it for sale with anything.
 All legal investigations that may arise the user is responsible.
 </p>